l-ucky/4Chan-Web-Scraper-v2/README.md

 - Downloaded posts are then manipulated to show word frequencies.
 - Differs from V1 by scraping all replies to OP, and has a much larger noise filter.
 - Sentiment analysis is also performed.
+- **X number of "posts by this ID" with graphical representation.**

 # html_text vs html_text2 from rvest